 By checking your car’s manual, you can easily determine how much your gas tank could hold.
 Larger cars can hold as much as to 18 to 20 gallons; while smaller cars can hold 12 to 15 gallons.

 If you don’t have the manual with you, you can also check the blue book in order to get your car’s specification.
 Most of the time, cars get to travel about 350 to 400 miles on each tank.

-Check the odometer in order to determine how many miles you have travelled.
-Remember to drive up to the nearest gas station before nearing 300 miles so as to avoid running out of gas and getting stranded.
+Check the odometer in order to determine how many miles you have traveled.
+Remember to drive up to the nearest gas station before nearing 300 miles to avoid running out of gas and getting stranded.